zachgoll/finance_to_code/log.md

 None of these ideas are new, but today was a great reminder for me on the power of true focus.

+# Week 16: June 5 - June 11

+### Monday 6/05

+No new concepts, just worked on writing basic arithmetic commands in machine language which I will later use in my vm_translator.

+### Wednesday 6/07

+Worked on implementing the first stage of the vm_translator, which is capable of translating any .vm file with the commands "push constant [index]", "add," "subtract," "less-than," "greater than," "equal," "and," "or," "not," and "negate."
+My main challenge in implementing was figuring out which functions and code should go in which part of the vm_translator.
+I am trying to keep the actual vm_translator as small and concise as possible and utilize the Parser and CodeWriter classes for most of the intricate code.
+This was still a bit challenging because I was initially struggling to keep track of and pass variables around.

+### Saturday 6/10

+FINALLY finished the virtual machine translator!!
+This was an exciting moment because this is my first ever Python program which utilizes classes, and works in a rather efficient, understandable way.
+I still would like to improve on my commenting throughout the code, and will need to refactor the code that I have written, but I have a great sense of satisfaction finishing this program.
+This program was a test of my ability to take it step by step, because trying to plan out and write the entire program at once would have been impossible.
+By constantly building and testing, building and testing, I was able to make it to the end with no major roadblocks along the way.
+There were certainly difficult moments throughout the process, but I was always able to debug quickly and move forward.

+In comparison to the assembler that I wrote for the last chapter of the Nand2Tetris project, I spent far less time randomly debugging because of the architecture of the program.
+By using Python classes and methods, it was easy to test each individual part without breaking the program.